If you want to get a pet to make your home look more lively, but you don’t want to take care of a big animal like cat or dog, go for a fish!

 The outer casing is also designed to be both shatterproof and waterproof.
 Thanks to that, the heater is fully submersible into the water and can be placed anywhere in the tank.

-You can looking for more Cobalt Aquatics Neo-Therm Heater with 50 watts, 75 watts, 100 watts, 150 watts here:
+You can look for more Cobalt Aquatics Neo-Therm Heater with 50 watts, 75 watts, 100 watts, 150 watts here:

 - Elegant, flat design